- Published on

 Data Engineering Is Growing Up

-Data engineering is growing up.
 We're moving from "write SQL to solve each problem" to "design semantic models that generate solutions."
-Software engineering went through similar transitions: assembly to high-level languages, manual configuration to infrastructure as code, monolithic apps to declarative orchestration.
-Every transition traded direct control for higher-level abstractions that let systems scale.
+Software engineering went through the same thing: assembly to high-level languages, manual configuration to infrastructure as code, monolithic apps to declarative orchestration.
+Every transition traded direct control for abstractions that let systems scale.

 We're in a transition period where hybrid approaches dominate, and that's appropriate.
 Organizations can't flip a switch from fully imperative to fully declarative.
-The path involves identifying where patterns exist and repetition is high, applying declarative approaches there first, and preserving imperative flexibility for genuine edge cases.
+The path: identify where patterns and repetition are high, apply declarative approaches there, preserve imperative flexibility for genuine edge cases.

 Practical Guidance

 For teams considering this shift: start with layers where patterns are clearest.
 Ingestion contracts often provide high return - transformation from landing zone to staging follows consistent patterns across sources.
 Core business entities in the DAB layer offer similar benefits once you've established your domain model.
-Metrics definitions benefit from declarative approaches when serving multiple consumption patterns.
+Metrics definitions pay off when serving multiple consumption patterns.

-Maintain escape hatches for custom code.
-Not everything fits into generated patterns, and forcing it creates more problems than it solves.
+Not everything fits generated patterns, and forcing it creates more problems than it solves.
 Effectiveness matters, not purity.

 Invest in learning model-driven thinking, not just specific tools.
 Understanding how to design good entity models, specify clear semantic relationships, and when to use declarative versus imperative approaches matters more than mastering any particular framework.
 Tools evolve; principles endure.

 Be thoughtful about what to abstract.
-Declarative approaches create leverage by encoding patterns, but premature abstraction before patterns emerge adds overhead without benefit.
+Declarative approaches multiply effort by encoding patterns, but premature abstraction before patterns emerge adds overhead without benefit.
 Build a few implementations, discover commonalities, then abstract.

 Data engineers of the next decade will be fluent in both paradigms - comfortable designing declarative models and writing imperative code, knowing when each serves better.
 They'll think in semantic layers and entity relationships rather than just tables and joins.
 They'll spend more time on architecture and domain modeling, less on transformation mechanics.

-Not about making data engineering "easier" in requiring less skill.
-It's about applying skills at a different abstraction level.
-Work becomes more about understanding business semantics, designing coherent architectures, and building systems that remain comprehensible as they scale.
+This isn't about making data engineering "easier" - it's about applying skills at a higher abstraction level.
+Understanding business semantics, designing coherent architectures, building systems that stay comprehensible as they scale.
 Different challenges than writing correct SQL, but not simpler ones.